Millie Farrow: Crystal Palace

 On 20 July 2021, FA Women's Championship club Crystal Palace announced the signing of Farrow ahead of the 2021–22 season.
 She scored her first goal in a 1–1 draw with newly promoted Sunderland.

 The following season she signed for London City Lionesses but left after her contract was voided without making a competitive appearance.
 She then joined National Women's Soccer League side North Carolina Courage on a deal until the end of the 2023 season.

 Perth Glory

 On 17 July 2023, Perth Glory announced the signing of Farrow ahead of the 2023–24 A-League Women season.

 On 9 December 2023, Farrow became the first player to score a hat-trick for Perth Glory since Sam Kerr in 2019, scoring all three of their goals against Melbourne City in a 1–3 win in Melbourne.

 Sydney FC

 In June 2024, it was announced Farrow would join Sydney FC for the 2024–25 A-League Women season.
 In June 2025, she was released by the club.

 Central Coast Mariners

 In October 2025, Farrow joined A-League Women defending champions Central Coast Mariners.

+Trabzonspor

+Ahead of the 2026–27 season, Farrow signed for Kadın Futbol Süper Ligi (KFSL) club Trabzonspor.